relund/PigIT/paper/ReadMe.md

-In this folder, you can find the required source files to run the HMDP for the three pens with different genetics properties.
+This folder contains the required source files to run the HMDP example the paper for the three pens with different genetics properties.
+See the file `run.R` for info.

 - In the subfolder "Run the HMDP" there is a R file to run the HMDP.
 - In the subfolder "Simulated data", there are CSV files related to the data of three simulated pens with the optimal actions.